babylonlabs-io/cosmos-bsn-contracts/docs/ARCHITECTURE.md

 for tracking the staking and unstaking of BTC, as well as providing the finality providers with the necessary information to operate.
-There's also a `x/btcstkconsumer` module, which is responsible for managing the staking part that is specific to the Consumer chains.
+There's also a `x/btcstkconsumer` module, which is responsible for managing the staking part that is specific to the BSN chains.
 The `x/btcstkconsumer` module interacts with the `x/zoneconcierge` module, which is responsible for managing the restaking of BTC on the Bitcoin Supercharged Networks (BSNs).